In Erdogan insult case, Turkish court asks: is 'Hobbit' character Gollum evil?

 “The judge said he was familiar with the movie but he couldn’t decide whether Gollum was good or bad,” she said.

-The experts who must decide the issue include a cinema specialist, a behavioral scientist and a psychologist, Danisman added.
+The experts who must decide the issue include a cinema specialist, a behavioural scientist and a psychologist, Danisman added.

 Gollum appears in Tolkien’s tale “The Hobbit” and in his “Lord of the Rings” trilogy, which have both been turned into blockbuster movies.